Ocean Rage

 As survival becomes increasingly challenging, migration depopulates villages of their most resourceful inhabitants.
 Those who remain face unemployment, addiction, and the exploitation of criminal networks involved in fuel smuggling and sand mining.

 This crisis is not confined to West Africa: it is a warning of what humanity faces if development continues to outpace environmental responsibility.
-As urbanization and consumerism intensify, traditional communities are sacrificed, even as dwindling resources call for a profound reevaluation of priorities.
+As urbanisation and consumerism intensify, traditional communities are sacrificed, even as dwindling resources call for a profound reevaluation of priorities.